-Each class will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
-These will be logged on My Concern.
+The Headteacher will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
+These will be reported using MyConcern.
 All staff will be alert to changes in a pupil's behaviour that could indicate they need help or protection.